sEbi3/UnitedCallouts/README.md

 ## Features of UnitedCallouts

 ### Variation
-* This plugin adds several and different dialogues for each callout to have more variation.<br>
+* This plugin adds several different dialogues for each callout to have more variation.<br>
 * Every callout has different endings and possibilities for more variation and realism.<br>
 * In this pack are currently <code>25 varied and realistic callouts</code> for the LSPDFR modification.<br>
 * A lot of callouts use different vehicles and weapons to have more variation in gameplay.<br>
-* All callouts have several locations in order to have more variation and realism for each scenarios.<br>
+* All callouts have several locations to have more variation and realism for each scenario.<br>
-  * Some callouts use specific locations in order to have more realistic locations.<br>
+  * Some callouts use specific locations to have more realistic locations.<br>
-    An apartment burglary won't be on a street and a fight between two people won't be at a police station.<br>
+    An apartment burglary won't occur on a street, and a fight between two people won't take place at a police station.<br>
-  * All callouts have a location choosing system in order to get the locations near the Player.<br><br>
+  * All callouts have a location choosing system to get the locations near the Player.<br><br>

 ### Customization
 * This plugin adds a hotkey for dialogs and for forcing your current callout to end.<br>